hendrixjoseph/joe4huberheights/_posts/2021-04-02-huber-heights-community-cleanup.md

 title: Huber Heights Community Cleanup
 ---

 My campaign has two goals: Improve Myself, and Improve Huber Heights.
-Win or lose, if my campaign does not meet those two goals, than my campaign has failed.
+Win or lose, if my campaign does not meet those two goals, then my campaign has failed.

 That's why, as part of a campaign event, I'm hosting a Community Cleanup on Saturday, April 10th starting at 10 am.